Bori Bunder

-Bori Bunder as seen from St. Thomas Cathedral (c.
-1855–1862).

 Bori Bunder (also known as Bori Bandar) is an area along the eastern shore line of Mumbai, India.

+India's first commercial passenger train service commenced between the Bori Bunder railway station and Thana on 16 April 1853.

 Background

 This place was used as a storehouse for goods imported and exported from Mumbai.
 In the local language, 'Bori' mean sack and 'Bandar' means port.
 It could also be a corruption of 'Bhandaar' meaning store.

 Transport

 In the 1850s, the Great Indian Peninsula Railway built its railway terminus in this area and the station took its name as Bori Bunder.